-Azithromycin is an azalid, a subclass of macrolide antibiotics.
+Azithromycin is an azalide.
+Azalides are a subclass of macrolide antibiotics.

-Mechanism of action: It works by inhibiting the synthesis of RNA-dependent bacterial proteins by binding to the 50s subunit of the ribosome and inhibiting translocation of the peptides.
+Mechanism of action: Azithromycin works by inhibiting the synthesis of RNA-dependent bacterial proteins, binding to the 50s subunit of the ribosome, and inhibiting translocation of the peptides.

 Rationale: Azithromycin is thought to have antiviral and anti-inflammatory activity and may work synergistically with other antiviral treatments.
-In the past years, the antiviral effects of macrolides have attracted considerable attention against Rhinovirus, Influenza, Zika and Ebola viruses [18].
+In recent years, the antiviral effects of macrolides have attracted considerable attention against rhinovirus, influenza, and the Zika and Ebola viruses [18].

-DHR: Macrolides are generally well tolerated and allergy to them is infrequent (occurring from 0.4% to 3%) [19].
-However, some cases of both immediate hypersensitivity (including urticaria, angioedema and anaphylaxis), and delayed hypersensitivity (fixed drug eruptions [FDE] and severe cutaneous adverse reactions [SCAR]) have been described with macrolides.
-[20-22].
-SCAR reactions with azithromycin include drug reaction with eosinophilia and systemic symptoms syndrome (DRESS) [23], AGEP [24], Stevens-Johnson syndrome (SJS) [25,26] and vasculitis [27].
+DHRs: Macrolides are generally well tolerated, and allergy to them is infrequent (0.4% to 3%) [19].
+However, some cases of immediate hypersensitivity (including urticaria, angioedema, and anaphylaxis) and delayed hypersensitivity (fixed drug eruptions [FDE] and severe cutaneous adverse reactions [SCARs]) have been described with macrolides [20-22].
+SCARs with azithromycin include drug reaction with eosinophilia and systemic symptoms (DRESS) syndrome [23], AGEP [24], Stevens-Johnson syndrome (SJS) [25,26], and vasculitis [27].